ritza-co/simpletechguides.com/guides/using-vs-code-amp-code-and-github-for-technical-writing.md

 * Open VS Code and navigate to `File -> Open Folder...` and select the folder that you created with `git clone`.

-* Right-click on the folder in VS code, press `New File...`, and add a descriptive name for your file.
+* Right-click on the folder in VS Code, press `New File...`, and add a descriptive name for your file.
 End it with the file extension `.md`.

 * Click the new file to open it in VS Code and get to writing.